Arizona Food Prices are Down 10% from a Year Ago; 1% Down from our Most Recent Quarter

-"The overall decrease in Arizona food prices is consistent with overall lower agriculture commodity prices," said Arizona Farm Bureau’s Communication Director, Julie Murphree.
-“Families should take advantage of cheese and egg prices right now as they have the largest price decreases in the group of 16 items.
+“We anticipated another drop in food prices knowing how low agriculture commodity prices are right now,” said Arizona Farm Bureau’s Communication Director, Julie Murphree.
+“Families should take advantage of meat prices once again as they have mostly decreased in the group of 16 items.
 We continue to encourage Arizona families to keep hunting for those bargains in our basics like your meats, fruits, vegetables,

 “Remember Arizona Farm Bureau’s Fillyouplate.org has searchable recipes, many featuring recipes from our generational Arizona farm families,” said Murphree.
 “And, we’ve updated the website to be mobile friendly.
-So, if you’re traveling around the state and want to hunt for a local weekend farmer’s market, go to fillyourplate.org using your smartphone or tablet."
+So, if you’re traveling around the state and want to hunt for a local weekend farmer’s market, go to fillyourplate.org using your

-Boneless chicken breast showed the largest price increase up $1.17 cents to $4.36 a pound.
-The other items that increased in price were ground chuck up 65 cents to $3.77 a pound; toasted oat cereal up 52 cents to $3.13 a for the 8.9 oz box; vegetable oil up 38 cents to $ 2.65 a 32-oz bottle; potatoes up 16 cents to $2.81 a 5-pound bag; salad mix up 10 cents to $2.79 a pound bag; orange juice up 3 cents to $2.89 a half-gallon and white bread up 2 cents to $1.24 a 20-oz loaf.
+Eggs showed the largest price increase up $51 cents to $2.20 a dozen.
+The other items that increased in price were shredded cheese up 50 cents to $4.31 a pound; milk up 32 cents to $2.27 a gallon; bacon up 30 cents to $ 4.78 a pound; deli ham up 28 cents to $3.79 a pound; potatoes up 18 cents to $2.99 a 5-pound bag; apples up 16 cents to $1.49 a pound; salad mix up 6 cents to $2.85 a pound bag; flour up 4 cents to $1.90 a 5-pound bag and orange juice up 3 cents to $2.92 a half gallon.

 The year-to-year direction of the quarterly Marketbasket survey tracks with the federal government’s Consumer Price Index report for food at home.

 “In the mid-1970s, farmers received about one-third of consumer retail food expenditures for food eaten at home and away from home, on average.
-That figure has decreased steadily and is now just 16 percent, according to the United States Department of Agriculture’s revised Food Dollar Series Department statistics,” explains John Anderson, American Farm Bureau Economist.
+That figure has decreased steadily and is now just 16 percent, according to the United States Department of Agriculture’s revised Food Dollar Series Department statistics,” explains an American Farm Bureau Economist.

-Using the “food at home and away from home” percentage across-the-board, the Arizona farmer’s share of this quarter’s $49.26 Marketbasket total would be $7.88.The Farm Bureau Market Basket Survey is
+Using the “food at home and away from home” percentage across-the-board, the Arizona farmer’s share of this quarter’s $48.72 Marketbasket total would be $7.79.